 Instructors make a mistake: this is by design!
 You learn by seeing things not work.
 We try to let some mistakes in so you can see them.

-HackMD stops responding: We have so many people we expect HackMD to lag - this is an experiment.
+Notes stops responding: We have so many people that it might lag.
 Wait some and it hopefully will pass.
-We try to keep it short for this (move old text to another HackMD).
+We try to keep it short for this (move old text to an archive Notes, see link at top).
 Please stay in “view mode” when not editing.
 We have a backup planned.

-The stream dies: something has happened to the director’s computer.
+The stream dies: something has happened to the broadcaster’s computer.
 Stick around, it will resume soon.

 The internet dies: This happened in a previous course (Fastly CDN problems).
 Wait around, we see what happens.
 Remember, we have videos no matter what.